anothergeorgecoldham/anothergeorgecoldham/README.md

 ### Completed Talks and Workshops

+**August 2021** DDDPerth Microsoft Stand : Lego Boost and Azure Percept Machine Learning Demo Demonstrated how Azure Percept can be used to operate a Lego Boost vehicle to recognise and avoid traffic cones.
+Answered questions and demonstrated how it worked, and the components needed to build it.

 **July 2021** AISA & South Metro TAFE Student Fair : *Application Consent Persistent access for the good and bad!!*
 Presentation to Australian Information Security Association and Students in attendance around Application Content, OAuth2.0 and the potential security risks and mitigations surrounding this subject.